Sntai20/update-server-server-sync/docs/presentation/SPEAKER_NOTES.md

 - "Some update packages have malformed IDs (not exactly 16 bytes for GUID)."
 - "We validate before attempting GUID conversion."
 - "Skip the invalid package with debug log."
-- "This was a real production bug we fixed—see QueryService.cs."
+- "This was a real production bug we fixedï¿½see QueryService.cs."

 **Resilience Pattern:**
 "The pattern is: Catch ?
 Log ?
 Return safe default ?
 Continue.
 Never let one bad update crash the entire system."